-Applications for Community Economic Development Grants are accepted during two grant periods each year.
-Applications are accepted on a rolling bases with deadlines of February 1, May 1, August 1, and November 1.
+Applications for Community Economic Development Grants are accepted on a rolling bases with deadlines of February 1, May 1, August 1, and November 1.

 It is the policy of the DeKalb County Community Foundation to operate without regard to race, creed, color, sex, religion, marital status, age, national origin, ancestry, political affiliation, sexual orientation, disability or veteran status.

-Out of a desire to give back and love for their community, philanthropists of all ages have established and contributed to undesignated funds at the Community Foundation which provide funding for the Community Economic Development Grants.
+Out of a desire to give back and love for their community, philanthropists of all ages have established and contributed to Community Impact funds at the Community Foundation, which provide funding for the Community Economic Development Grants.